2025 Bangkok road collapse

 In late September 2025, a significant ground collapse occurred on Samsen Road in the Dusit district of Bangkok, Thailand, adjacent to Vajira Hospital and the Samsen Police Station.
 The resulting sinkhole, which emerged at approximately 7:13 AM local time on 24 September, initially measured an estimated 30 meters in width and 50 meters in depth.
 This event caused severe structural damage and swallowing multiple vehicles, including a police tow truck.
 Prime Minister Anutin Charnvirakul estimated that repairs would take at least a year.
 While no casualties were reported, the incident led to the immediate suspension of utility services and evacuation of nearby buildings as authorities assessed further risks.
 Following the initial sinkhole collapse, reports confirmed continued ground instability and further subsidence in the affected area to 40 meters wide.
 Structural assessments revealed significant cracking and slight tilting in the foundation of the Samsen Police Station, raising concerns about potential structural failure if ground displacement persists.

 As of October 5, the road is indefinitely closed.

-The exact cause of the sinkhole has not yet been determined.
+The cause of the sinkhole was quickly identified as soil flowing into the nearby subway tunnel under construction, due to heavy rains and cracks forming in the tunnel itself.
 Responsibility for the design and construction of the tunnel and underground stations along the Taopoon–National Library section, covering a distance of 4.8 kilometers, lies with the contractor awarded Contract 1.
 This contract, valued at 19.43 billion baht (approximately S$778 million), is executed by the CKST-PL joint venture, which consists of CH.
 Karnchang and Anutin's Sino-Thai Engineering and Construction.